1. You need clear objectives

 Are you planning to live in the property?
 Rent it out?
 Or will it be an investment?
 The answers to these questions will affect which property - and which part of Turkey - is right for you.
 Not every property is a good investment, and not all properties are ideal rental homes.
 Options seem limitless when you don’t know the country well, and it’s difficult to separate the wheat from the chaff.
 Call us to talk about your options.

 While it seems obvious only a visit can really do a property justice, a number of people do fall in love with pictures of a sun-drenched villa and then are disappointed when their expectations fall flat.
 Conversely, that two-bed apartment you discounted at first glance might well look very different upon viewing.
 Keep an open mind when it comes to buying property, and view a variety of homes.

 3. If it seems too good to be true, it probably is

-Even in Turkey, where property is still inexpensive, if that low-cost villa or apartment seems too good to be true, it’s probably because it is.
+Even in Turkey, where property is still relatively inexpensive, if that low-cost villa or apartment seems too good to be true, it’s probably because it is.

 A number of properties on the market lack the correct paperwork - for example, zoning and planning permissions, which means you’ll be unable to get a TAPU (title deed).
 When the owner of an illegally built property wants to offload it, they’ll often target foreigners, knowing that they have little knowledge of the law.
 A good agent will not have these properties on their books.

-4. Not every agent is a bona fide agent
+4. Not every agent is above board

 Worse than the here-today-gone-tomorrow agents are the chancers: people you’ll meet with an unmissable bargain to present.
 This might be a waiter at your hotel, or a friendly person you meet in the street who has an apartment for sale at a knockdown price.
 Avoid at all costs - this person will be selling an illegal property, or an off plan home that will never see the light of day.